 Can I freeze German chocolate cake?

-You can definitely make the cake layers in advance and freeze them for up to 1 month.
+You can make the cake layers in advance and freeze them for up to 1 month.
 Just let them cool completely, then wrap each layer individually in plastic wrap and lay them flat on a baking sheet to freeze.
 Once frozen, store the layers in freezer-safe ziploc bags for extra protection.
+You can assemble the cake without bothering to thaw the layers!
+Just be sure to leave enough time for the cake to thaw before serving if you take this approach.

-• Don't overbake.
+• Don’t overbake.
 A common problem a lot of bakers experience when making a cake from scratch is that it turns out dry.
 This can be avoided by making sure not to overbake your cake layers.
 Test with a toothpick and remove the cake layers when the toothpick comes out with just a few crumbs sticking to it.
-If it comes out completely clean, chances are the cake may already be a bit overdone.

 • Make the frosting in advance.
-The coconut pecan frosting will thicken as it cools, so it's a good idea to make it ahead of time.
+The coconut pecan frosting will thicken as it cools, so it’s a good idea to make it ahead of time.
 If you try frosting the cake while your frosting is still warm, chances are your layers are going to slide all over the place.
+It can be made a day or two in advance and refrigerated until you are ready to assemble the cake.

-• Buttermilk substitution: If you don't have buttermilk, add 1 tablespoon vinegar or lemon juice to a 1 cup measuring cup, then fill the rest of the way with whole milk.
+• Buttermilk Substitution: If you don’t have buttermilk, add 1 tablespoon vinegar or lemon juice to a 1 cup measuring cup, then fill the rest of the way with whole milk.
 Stir and let sit for 5 minutes before using in place of the buttermilk in the recipe.

 More Cake Recipes